-0. DEFINITIONS
+3. DEFINITIONS

 - A. Conflict of Interest: A situation in which an HRP employee's private interest conflicts or may be seen to conflict with their duties and responsibilities as an employee of HRP.
-Conflicts of interest include, but are not limited to, Personal Relationships, financial considerations, political associations, and other private or public connections.
-Conflicts of interest can be actual, perceived, or potential. - B. Actual Conflict of Interest: A conflict of interest that currently exists. - C. Perceived Conflict of Interest: A conflict of interest that could be perceived by a reasonable observer to exist. - D. Potential Conflict of Interest: A conflict of interest that could reasonably be foreseen in the future. - E. Employee: All civilian and sworn HRP employees. - F. Extra-Duty Employment: Means all police-related duty sanctioned by the Chief of Police other than that normally provided for by the Halifax Regional Municipality. - G. Personal Relationship: Personal relationship between employees is defined as a family relationship (e.g. spouse, partner, sibling, parent), an ongoing romantic and/or intimate relationship, or a past romantic and/or intimate relationship that at least one of the formerly involved employees reasonably believes may adversely affect an ongoing working relationship with the other formerly involved employee(s). - H. Member: all sworn HRP employees. - I. Non-Remunerated Secondary Activity: Community-related activities, volunteer activities and participation in clubs or organizations outside HRP for which the employee does not receive compensation, either directly or indirectly. - J. Person in a Position of Authority: A person who has the actual or perceived ability, authority or responsibility to direct, control, evaluate or influence the work, workplace, or career of an employee. - K. Political Activity: Activity in support of, or in opposition to, a political party or candidate.
-Political activity can include joining political parties, contributing funds, attending political events, displaying political materials or expressing personal political views and opinions.
+Conflicts of interest include, but are not limited to, personal relationships, financial considerations, political associations, and other private or public connections.
+Conflicts of interest can be actual, apparent, (perceived), or potential. - B. Actual Conflict of Interest: A conflict of interest that currently exists. - C. Perceived Conflict of Interest: A conflict of interest that could be perceived by a reasonable observer to exist. - D. Potential Conflict of Interest: A conflict of interest that could reasonably be foreseen in the future. - E. Employee: All civilian and sworn HRP employees. - F. Extra-Duty Employment: Means all police-related duty sanctioned by the Chief of Police other than that normally provided for by the Halifax Regional Municipality. - G. Interpersonal Relationship: Any relationship between immediate family members, a romantic and/or intimate relationship, or any other relationship involving an emotional connection that could interfere with objectivity and impartiality. - H. Member: all sworn HRP employees. - Non-Remunerated Secondary Activity: Community-related activities, volunteer activities and participation in clubs or organizations outside HRP for which the employee does not receive compensation, either directly or indirectly. - J. Person in a Position of Authority: A person who has the actual or perceived ability, authority or responsibility to direct, control, evaluate or influence the work, workplace, or career of an employee.

-- L. Off-Duty Employment: Remunerated employment outside HRP, including any private business activities, participation in family-owned businesses, financial interests in public or private companies, substantial shareholdings in publicly-traded companies and any other activity that generates income. - M. Remunerated Activity: Any activity for which an employee receives direct or indirect compensation, including working in a family business.
+- K. Political Activity: Activity in support of, or in opposition to, a political party or candidate.
+Political activity can include joining political parties, contributing funds, attending political events, displaying political materials or expressing personal political views and opinions. - L. Off-Duty Employment: Remunerated employment outside HRP, including any private business activities, participation in family-owned businesses, financial interests in public or private companies, substantial shareholdings in publicly-traded companies and any other activity that generates income. - M. Remunerated Activity: Any activity for which an employee receives direct or indirect compensation, including working in a family business.